X

 Loss of liquidity

 However, prepaying your mortgage does have a downside.
 Money invested in mutual funds is much easier to get at in case of emergency.
 Other investments may carry more risk but could provide greater returns over time than the guaranteed, fixed return if paying down your mortgage.
 Building equity is great, but equity isn't liquid, and to have access to those funds you'll need to pay interest to do so.
 Also, if you have a financial crisis, you may be unable to release your home equity by borrowing against it.
-Lenders are known for curtailing access to equity when market conditions turn less favorable for them. in addition, pushing your extra funds into your mortgage, you may not be making the best use of them.
+Lenders are known for curtailing access to equity when market conditions turn less favorable for them.
+In addition, pushing your extra funds into your mortgage, you may not be making the best use of them.
 If, for example, you still have high-interest credit card debt, or your tax-deferred retirement accounts are not fully funded, channeling extra money into your mortgage may not be your best option.

 Related: HSH.com's comprehensive Mortgage Prepayment Guide